npraveen005/Last_Stand/README.md

-**Last Dance**
+# Last Stand

 A 2D side-scrolling zombie defense game where you build fortifications and fight off waves of zombies.

-Game Overview
+## Game Overview

 In this game, you play as a survivor defending against hordes of zombies.
 The game is divided into two phases:

-Preparation Phase: Build your defenses using various materials.
+1. Preparation Phase: Build your defenses using various materials.
-Battle Phase: Fight off waves of zombies using your fortifications and weapons.
+2. Battle Phase: Fight off waves of zombies using your fortifications and weapons.

-**Controls**
+## Controls

-Left Arrow / A: Move left
+- **Left Arrow / A**: Move left
-Right Arrow / D: Move right
+- **Right Arrow / D**: Move right
-Space / Up Arrow / W: Jump / Activate jetpack
+- **Space / Up Arrow / W**: Jump / Activate jetpack
-Mouse Click: Shoot (during battle phase) / Place objects (during preparation phase) Mouse Wheel: Adjust shooting angle
+- **Mouse Click**: Shoot (during battle phase) / Place objects (during preparation phase)

-**Game Mechanics**
+- **Mouse Wheel**: Adjust shooting angle

+## Game Mechanics

-Preparation Phase
+### Preparation Phase

-You have 60 seconds to set up your defenses.
+- You have 60 seconds to set up your defenses.
-Available materials:
+- Available materials:

-Metal Boxes: Basic building blocks
+  - Metal Boxes: Basic building blocks
-Cannons: Automated defense turrets
+  - Cannons: Automated defense turrets
-Traps: Floor hazards that damage zombies
+  - Traps: Floor hazards that damage zombies

-Battle Phase
+### Battle Phase

-Defend against waves of zombies.
+- Defend against waves of zombies.
-Two types of zombies:
+- Two types of zombies:

-Normal Zombies
+  - Normal Zombies
-Climber Zombies (can jump over obstacles)
+  - Climber Zombies (can jump over obstacles)

-**Scoring System**
+### Scoring System

-Score points for each zombie killed.
+- Score points for each zombie killed.
-Try to survive as long as possible to achieve a high score.
+- Try to survive as long as possible to achieve a high score.

-**Power-ups**
+### Power-ups

 Zombies have a chance to drop power-ups when killed:

-Health Power-up: Temporary immunity
+- Health Power-up: Temporary immunity
-Ammo Power-up: Increased fire rate
+- Ammo Power-up: Increased fire rate

-**Physics System**
+## Physics System

 The game features a custom physics engine that includes:

-Gravity
+- Gravity
-Collision detection and response
+- Collision detection and response
-Velocity-based movement
+- Velocity-based movement
-Projectile trajectories
+- Projectile trajectories

-**Special Features**
+## Special Features

-Jetpack with limited fuel
+- Jetpack with limited fuel
-Infinite scrolling platform
+- Infinite scrolling platform
-Dynamic camera that follows the player
+- Dynamic camera that follows the player
-Leaderboard system (stored locally)
+- Leaderboard system (stored locally)

-**Technical Details**
+## Technical Details

-Built using HTML5 Canvas and JavaScript
+- Built using HTML5 Canvas and JavaScript
-Sprite-based animations
+- Sprite-based animations
-Frame-rate independent game loop
+- Frame-rate independent game loop